jtannas/js-charting/charting/chart_types/vertical_bar/README.md

 charting/core/chart-object-definitions.js for an explanation.

 #### `object-settings.js`
-Provides the HtmlSpec settins for the vertical bar chart objects.
+Provides the HtmlSpec settings for the vertical bar chart objects.
 See charting/core/chart-object-settings.js for an explanation.

 #### `base.js`